-During the three months ended September 30, 2020, we incurred \$2.0 million of acquisition and integration costs.
-Acquisition and integration costs consisted primarily of additional professional fees for system integration and financial services related to the Aerohive acquisition.
+During the three months ended December 31, 2020, we did not incur any acquisition and integration costs.
+During the six months ended December 31, 2020 we incurred \$2.0 million of acquisition and integration costs.
+Acquisition and integration costs for the six months ended December 31, 2020 consisted primarily of additional professional fees for system integration and financial services related to the Aerohive acquisition which are now complete.

-During the three months ended September 30, 2019, we incurred \$15.9 million of integration costs including a \$6.8 million compensation charge for certain Aerohive Executives' stock awards which were accelerated due to change-in-control and termination provisions included in the Executives' employment contracts.
-Other acquisition and integration costs consist primarily of professional fees for financial and legal advisory services and severance charges for Aerohive employees.
+During the three and six months ended December 31, 2019, we incurred \$9.0 million and \$24.9 million, respectively of acquisition and integration costs including a \$6.8 million compensation charge for certain Aerohive Executives' stock awards which were accelerated due to change-in-control and termination provisions included in the Executives' employment contracts.
+Other acquisition and integration costs consisted primarily of professional fees for financial and legal advisory services and severance charges for Aerohive employees.